This page describes how to connect Jira Data Center to Agentspace, syncing on-premises Jira data with Agentspace

 Create a new user:

-When creating a data store, you must create a user to obtain data from the third-party instance.
+When creating a data store, you must create a user with administrator privileges to obtain data from the third-party instance.

 - Click the settings icon.